Fast and energy-efficient neuromorphic deep learning with first-spike times

 For convenience, we use the following definitions

 with summation over the set of causal presynaptic spikes $C=\{i \; |\; t_i<T\}$.

 In practice, this definition of the causal set $C$ is not a closed-form expression because the output spike time $T$ depends explicitly on $C$.
 However, it can be computed straightforwardly by iterating over the ordered sets of input spike times (for $n$ presynaptic spikes there are $n$ sets $\tilde C_i$ each comprising of the $i$ first input spikes).
 For each set $\tilde C_i$ one calculates an output spike time $T_i$ and determines if this happens later than the last input of this set and before the next input (the $i+1$th input spike).
 The earliest such spike $T_i$ is the actual output spike time and the corresponding $\tilde C_i$ is the correct causal set.
-If none exists, the neuron didn't spike.
+If no such causal set $\tilde C_i$ exists, the neuron did not spike and we assign it the spike time $T=\infty$.

-\paragraph [\texorpdfstring{\glsname{nlif}}{nLIF} learning rule \texorpdfstring{for $\taum\rightarrow\infty$}{}] {\glsname{nlif} learning rule for $\boldsymbol{\taum\rightarrow\infty}$} With this choice of $\taum$, the first term in \cref{eq:appendix_lif} becomes $1$ and we recover the \gls{nlif} case discussed in \citep{mostafa2017supervised}.
+\paragraph [\texorpdfstring{\glsname{nlif}}{nLIF} learning rule \texorpdfstring{for $\taum\rightarrow\infty$}{}] {\glsname{nlif} learning rule for $\boldsymbol{\taum\rightarrow\infty}$} With this choice of $\taum$, the first term in \cref{eq:appendix_lif2} becomes $1$ and we recover the \gls{nlif} case discussed in \citep{mostafa2017supervised}.
 Given the existence of an output spike, in \cref{eq:def_spike_time} the spike time $T$ appears only in one place and simple reordering yields

 where we used \cref{eq:appendix_aDef} for $n=1$ and $n=\infty$, the latter being the sum over the weights.

 \paragraph [Learning rule for \texorpdfstring{$\taum=\taus$}{equal time constants}] {Learning rule for $\boldsymbol{\taum=\taus}$} According to l'H\^{o}pital's rule, in the limit $\taum\rightarrow\taus$ \cref{eq:appendix_lif} becomes a sum over $\alpha$-functions of the form